TassiloPitrasch/yopass/README.md

       --cors-allow-origin  Access-Control-Allow-Origin CORS setting (default *)
 ```

-Encrypted secrets can be stored either in Memcached or Redis by changing the `--database` flag.
+Encrypted secrets can be stored either in Memcached or Redis/Valkey by changing the `--database` flag.

 ### Docker Compose

-Use the Docker Compose files `deploy/redis-with-nginx-and-letsencrypt/docker-compose.yml` or `deploy/memcached-with-nginx-and-letsencrypt/docker-compose.yml` to set up a yopass instance with TLS transport encryption and certificate auto renewal using [Let's Encrypt](https://letsencrypt.org/).
-First point your domain to the host you want to run yopass on.
-Then replace the placeholder values for `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL` in the respective docker-compose-file with your values.
+Use the files in `deploy/docker-compose/` to set up a yopass instance quickly via Docker compose.
+Run the variants `[memcached/redis/valkey]-with-nginx-proxy-and-letsencrypt` to include TLS transport encryption and certificate auto renewal using [Let's Encrypt](https://letsencrypt.org/).
+For this, point your domain to the host you want to run yopass on.
+Then replace the placeholder values for `VIRTUAL_HOST`, `LETSENCRYPT_HOST` and `LETSENCRYPT_EMAIL` in the respective file with your values.
 Afterwards change to the corresponding directory and start the containers with:

 ```console
 docker-compose up -d